YonSci/yon_academic/_portfolio/portfolio-7.md

 </div>
 </div>

-You have successfully installed Geopandas if you receive the version number.
-Finally, for reading & writing shapefiles, you can use any Python Notebook or IDE, such as Jupyter-Notebook & Spyder.<br>
+<pre> ou have successfully installed Geopandas if you receive the version number.
+Finally, for reading & writing shapefiles, you can use any Python Notebook or IDE, such as Jupyter-Notebook & Spyder.</pre>

 <h1 id="coding-in-python">Reading & manipulating shapefile dataframes</h1>